• Skip to primary navigation

 A sensory bin is a container filled with small items that provide stimulation to multiple senses.
 So it will have bright colors (visual stimulation), it might have things that rattle or rustle (audio stimulation), it might have a scented component (olfactory stimulation), and it will probably have multiple textures.
 It might even vary in temperature as well, and some sensory bins are also edible.

-This easy butterfly sensory bin is perfect for early elementary, but probably not that good for toddler or early preschoolers.
+This easy butterfly sensory bin is perfect for early elementary, but probably not that good for toddlers or early preschoolers.
 Always use a sensory bin with supervision!

 Recommended Butterfly Books